Finnish nationalism

-Nationalism was a central force in the history of Finland for the last two centuries.
-The Finnish national awakening in the mid-19th century was the result of members of the Swedish-speaking upper classes deliberately choosing to promote Finnish culture and language as a means of nation building—i.e. to establish a feeling of unity between all people in Finland including (and not of least importance) between the ruling elite and the ruled peasantry.
-The publication in 1835 of the Finnish national epic, the Kalevala, a collection of traditional myths and legends which is the folklore common to the Finns and to the Karelian people (the Finnic Russian Orthodox people who inhabit the Lake Ladoga-region of eastern Finland and present-day NW Russia), stirred the nationalism that later led to Finland's independence from Russia.
+Finnish nationalism was a central force in the history of Finland starting in the 19th century.
+The Finnish national awakening in the mid-19th century was the result of members of the Swedish-speaking upper classes deliberately choosing to promote Finnish culture and language as a means of nation building - i.e. to establish a feeling of unity between all people in Finland including (and not of least importance) between the ruling elite and the ruled peasantry.
+The publication in 1835 of the Finnish national epic, the Kalevala, a collection of traditional myths and legends which is the folklore common to the Finns and to the Karelian people, stirred the nationalism that later led to Finland's independence from Imperial Russia.

 Nationalism was contested by the pro-Russian element and by the internationalism of the labor movement.
 The result was a tendency toward class conflict over nationalism, but in the early 1900s the working classes split into the Valpas (class struggle emphasis) and Mäkelin (nationalist emphasis).

 Language

+Mikael Agricola (c.
+1510 – 1557) was a Finnish Lutheran clergyman known as the father of literary Finnish.
+He played a key role in the Protestant Reformation in Finland and Sweden and was the first Lutheran bishop of Turku.
+Agricola is most celebrated for creating the written form of the Finnish language by translating religious texts, including the New Testament into Finnish in 1548, and producing some of the first books in Finnish - such as an Alphabet book and a catechism.
+His work laid the foundation for modern Finnish orthography and literature.

 Particularly following Finland's incorporation into the Swedish central administration during the 16th and 17th centuries, Swedish was spoken by about 15% of the population, especially the upper and middle classes.
-Swedish was the language of administration, public institutions, education and cultural life—only the peasants spoke Finnish.
-The emergence of Finnish to predominance resulted from a 19th-century surge of Finnish nationalism, aided by Russian bureaucrats attempting to separate Finns from Sweden and to ensure the Finns' loyalty.
+Swedish was the language of administration, public institutions, education and cultural life - only the peasants spoke Finnish.
+The emergence of Finnish to predominance resulted from a 19th-century surge of Finnish nationalism, aided by Russian bureaucrats attempting to separate Finns from Sweden and to ensure the Finns' loyalty.Jaakko Juteini (Jacob Judén, 1781–1855), fom Hattula, was the first Finnish-language author to publish an extensive and diverse body of work, and he was also one of the founders of the Finnish Literature Society of Viipuri.
+Juteini sought to address social injustices and to raise the level of knowledge and education among Finnish-speaking common people.
+He was both a humorist and an ethical thinker, who advocated for love of one's neighbor and promoted the protection of animals.